CPSY 1950 Deep Learning in Brains, Minds & Machines

 Class on Feb 19 was cancelled (instructor sick).

-Serre, T. & Pavlick, E. (2025).
+Background paper (complete before or by Thu): Serre & Pavlick (2025).
 From Prediction to Understanding: Will AI Foundation Models Transform Brain Science?
-Neuron (Brown Library proxy)
+Neuron

 Required viewing (watch both):